NilsRethmeier/Webmarks/README.md

 ## Demo

-We have a first working prototype and you can try it out here:
+We have a first working prototype and you can try it out here **in less than 2 minutes**:

  1. [Get a Hypothes.is account](https://hypothes.is/register) (optionally, [install their browser plugin](https://hypothes.is/))
  2. [Join "Related Articles" group](https://hypothes.is/groups/KG9bL1Bm/related-articles).